jbdel/adv_rec/README.md

 ### Training

 Once finished, you can simply run the training with the following commands.
-It will perfom 5 trainings and then evaluate on the different test-sets automatically with a beam-search of 16.
+It will perfom 5 trainings with the mentionned parameters:

 ```
 output=ckpt